Aman-14/Terminal-switcher/README.md

 # Terminal Swither

-This is a extension that i made for myself for changing my default terminal profile.
+This is a extension that i made for myself for changing my default terminal profile in vscode

 ## What does it do?